Skip to content

 Querying MongoDB

-The AMI MongoDB adapter can query a MongoDB datasource and output sql tables.
+The AMI MongoDB adapter can query a MongoDB datasource and output SQL tables.
 The general syntax for querying MongoDB is:

-CREATE TABLE Your_Table_Name AS USE EXECUTE <Your_MongoDB_query>
+CREATE TABLE <your_table_name> AS USE EXECUTE <mongo_query>

 Collections